-- Students will not TA in the first semester in the program. - Students will TA during their next 6 semesters in the program. - Students will have a research assistantship or internship during their 8th semester.
+- Students will not TA in the first semester in the program. - Students will TA during their next 6 semesters in the program (up through the 7th semester.) - Students may do an optional internship during their 8th semester. - No teaching is required in the 8th, 9th, or 10th semesters.

 Note also that, in all cases, no more than one semester of UWS instruction can count toward the required 6 semesters of departmental TA work.
 Any student who intends to teach in the UWS program in lieu of a departmental TA assignment should submit a petition prior to the end of classes during the previous semester.
 The Graduate Committee will attempt to meet these requests but cannot guarantee that they will be met.

-Research Assistant/Internship Semester
+Optional Internship Semester

-During the semester in which they are not acting as a TA (normally in semester 8, as described above), students will choose one of two options: (a) work as a research assistant with a Sociology Department faculty member, or (b) work at an internship with an organization or office outside of the Sociology Department.

-All TA and RA/Internship requirements must be completed by the end of a student's 8th semester in the program.
-The 9th and 10th semesters are intended to be free from teaching and research assistantships to enable students to work full time on their dissertations.
+During the semester in which they are not acting as a TA (normally in semester 8, as described above), students may choose to work at an internship with an organization or office outside of the Sociology Department.
+The 8th, 9th and 10th semesters are intended to be free from teaching to enable students to work on their dissertations and professional development.